Mayor and Council

 Invitation Process

-Individuals and organizations wishing to invite the Mayor to an event must submit a formal request in writing to the Mayor's Office.
-Please be sure to include the date, time, location, and the Mayor's role during the event.
+Individuals and organizations wishing to invite the Mayor to an event must submit a formal request in writing to the MAyor's Office.
+Please be sure to include the date, time, location and the Mayor's role during the event.
 This information can be sent in any of the following methods:

 Township of Centre Wellington